Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Step 3

-It’s now time to provide the location of your business where you can receive potential customers.
+It’s now time to add the location of your business where you can receive potential customers.
 If you’re a SAB (Service Area Business) that delivers goods and services from a particular store or facility, specify that by clicking on the corresponding option.

 Step 4